Egypt displays recently discovered ancient tombs in Saqqara | Entertainment

 Egypt on Saturday displayed recently discovered, well-decorated ancient tombs at a Pharaonic necropolis just outside the capital Cairo.

-The five tombs that were unearthed earlier this month, date back to the Old Kingdom (1570 BC and 1069 BC), and the First Intermediate Period that spanned more than a century after the collapse of the Old Kingdom, according to the Ministry of Tourism and Antiquities.
+The five tombs were unearthed earlier this month and date back to the Old Kingdom — a period spanning roughly from around 2700 BC to 2200 BC, as well as to the First Intermediate Period, which lasted for over a century after the Old Kingdom collapsed, according to the Ministry of Tourism and Antiquities.

-The tombs were found near the Step Pyramid of Djoser in the Saqqara Necropolis, about 24 kilometers (15 miles) southwest of Cairo.
+The tombs were found near the Step Pyramid of Djoser, in the Saqqara Necropolis, 24 kilometers (15 miles) southwest of Cairo.

 In recent years, Egypt has heavily promoted new archaeological finds to international media and diplomats in the hope of attracting more tourists to the country.

-The vital tourism sector, a major source of foreign currency for Egypt, suffered from years of political turmoil and violence following a 2011 uprising that toppled autocrat Hosni Mubarak.
+The vital tourism sector, a major source of foreign currency for Egypt, suffered from years of political turmoil and violence that followed a 2011 uprising that toppled autocrat Hosni Mubarak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)